Seasons of Giving

-Seasons of Giving (also known as Winnie the Pooh: Seasons of Giving) is a 1999 American direct-to-video animated musical film which included A Winnie the Pooh Thanksgiving, and two episodes from The New Adventures of Winnie the Pooh (Groundpiglet Day and Find Her, Keep Her).
-It features new songs by The Sherman Brothers, and the final time that Paul Winchell voiced Tigger.
+Seasons of Giving (also known as Winnie the Pooh: Seasons of Giving) is a 1999 American direct-to-video Christmas animated musical film that included A Winnie the Pooh Thanksgiving, and the two episodes from The New Adventures of Winnie the Pooh (Groundpiglet Day and Find Her, Keep Her) (these episodes take place during the first two seasons).
+It features a new song by the Sherman Brothers.

 Plot

 Groundpiglet Day

 Tigger wants to ski, but Winnie the Pooh and Piglet point out that there's no snow.
-So, they go ask Rabbit what day of the year it is, but after opening his front door and letting the wind blow in, Rabbit's calendar pages (November to February) get torn off and get swept under Rabbit's bed, but he doesn't realize it, and claims that it's February 2, Groundhog Day.
-In an effort to find out if there are two more weeks of winter or if spring comes tomorrow, they ask Gopher if he sees his shadow.
-Gopher angrily points out he's a gopher not a groundhog, so they have Piglet pretend to be a groundhog.
+So, they go ask Rabbit what day of the year it is, but after opening his front door and letting the wind blow in, Rabbit's calendar pages (November to February) get torn off and get swept under Rabbit's bed, but he has no idea, and announces that it's February 2, Groundhog Day.
+In an effort to find out if there are two more weeks of winter or if spring comes tomorrow, they ask Gopher if there is a shadow.
+Gopher glares and points out he's a gopher not a groundhog, so they have Piglet pretend to be a groundhog.
 His hat falls over his eyes, preventing him from seeing.
 Thinking that winter is over, they all prepare for spring by airing out their houses, planting gardens and spring cleaning.
 Later that day, it snows.
-A discouraged Rabbit confronts Piglet for lying to them and tells him that it's all his fault, and goes home to see wind blowing into his house and the calendar pages being blown outside.
-After putting the lost pages back on the calendar, he realizes that it's not Groundhog Day, it's only November 13.
-Feeling awful for what he said, Rabbit goes to apologize to Piglet, only to find a note from Piglet saying that he's gone to look for a real groundhog.
-Rabbit frantically goes looking for Piglet, while Piglet looks for a groundhog.
-Rabbit tells everyone that it's November 13.
+Feeling that he's been duped, Rabbit gets mad and runs over to Piglet's house yelling at him saying that it's all his fault.
+Rabbit storms back home to see wind blowing into his house and the calendar pages being blown outside.
+After putting the lost pages back on the calendar, he realizes that it's not actually Groundhog Day, it's only November 13.
+Feeling contrite over what he has done, Rabbit goes to apologize to Piglet, only to find a note from Piglet saying that he's gone to look for a real groundhog.
+Rabbit frantically goes looking for Piglet.
+Meanwhile, Piglet looks for a groundhog, but gets covered in snow.
+He digs himself out and heads home, but leaves his cap behind in the snow pile.
+Rabbit finds the snow pile and, thinking that Piglet is frozen solid, rushes him back home, where Pooh and Tigger are waiting.
+They try to help "Piglet", but end up melting the snow pile, forcing them to collect the melted snow in a bowl just as Piglet arrives.
+After Rabbit apologizes to Piglet for his mistake, he realizes that Piglet is right behind him and that the "frozen Piglet" was just a normal snow pile.
+Rabbit then tells everyone that it's November 13.
 So, they decide to get ready for Thanksgiving.